Solving L1-regularized SVMs and related linear programs: Revisiting the effectiveness of Column and Constraint Generation: Column and constraint generation for L1-SVM and its group extension

 Let $\mathcal{I}_+, \ \mathcal{I}_-$ denote the sample indices corresponding to the classes with labels $+1$ and $-1$ (respectively); and let $N_+, \ N_-$ denote their respective sizes.
 If $N_+ \ge N_-$, then for $\lambda\ge \lambda_{\max}$ a solution to Problem \eqref{l1-SVM-dual} is $\pi_i(\lambda) = N_-/N_+, \forall i \in \mathcal{I}_+$ and $\pi_i(\lambda) = 1, \forall i \in \mathcal{I}_-$.
 For $\lambda = \lambda_{\max}$ using~\eqref{reduced-cost}, the minimum of the reduced costs of the variables $\beta^+_j$ and $\beta^-_j$ is

-When $\lambda=\lambda_1$ is slightly smaller than $\lambda_{\max}$,~\eqref{reduced-cost-primal} suggests to run a column generation algorithm by selecting $\mathcal{J}$ as a small subset of variables that minimize the right-hand side of~\eqref{reduced-cost-primal}.
-Once we obtain a solution to Problem~\eqref{l1-SVM} at $\lambda_1$, we can compute a solution for a smaller value of $\lambda$ by using the warm-start capabilities of a simplex-based LP solver, along with column generation.
-This can also be used to compute an entire regularization path as summarized below.
+When $\lambda=\lambda_1$ is slightly smaller than $\lambda_{\max}$, we initialize column generation by selecting $\mathcal{J}$ as a small subset of variables that minimize the right-hand side of~\eqref{reduced-cost-primal}.
+Once we obtain a solution to Problem~\eqref{l1-SVM} at $\lambda_1$, we compute a solution for a smaller value of $\lambda$ by using LP warm-start along with column generation.
+Consequently, this leads to solutions for a grid of $\lambda$ values, as summarized below.

 \textsc{Algorithm~2:} {\bf{Regularization path algorithm for L1-SVM}}